Research Area: Clinical Science

 I am a graduate student in the Department of Psychological Sciences at Vanderbilt University, specializing in Clinical Science.
 I graduated from the University of Tennessee in 2013, where I studied psychology and participated in undergraduate research investigating the relationship between diabetes-related distress and relationship satisfaction in individuals with type 2 diabetes.
 After graduation, I worked in the Division of Nephrology and Hypertension at Vanderbilt University Medical Center (VUMC) as the research assistant for Dr. Kerri Cavanaugh.
 While in this role from 2013 to 2015, I was involved in research projects investigating psychosocial determinants of health in the context of chronic kidney disease (CKD), diabetes, and end-stage kidney disease (ESKD) at both VUMC and the Veterans Administration hospital in Nashville.
 I am still fortunate enough to be engaged in research with Dr. Cavanaugh and the Behavioral Medicine in Chronic Conditions Research Group (BMCC-RG), as a collaborator.
 I began graduate studies in Clinical Psychology under the mentorship of Dr. Jo-Anne Bachorowski in the fall of 2015.
 The focus of my graduate work with Dr. Bachorowski has been on the development and description of social-emotional expertise (SEE), or the individual differences in timing and quality of behaviors that lead to variation in social ability.
 My research interests include cognitive and emotional mechanisms of SEE, the psychosocial factors (such as SEE) that affect health outcomes in chronic health conditions, coping with chronic disease, and patient-provider interactions.

-Wild, M.G. and Bachorowski, J.A. (in preparation).
+Wild, M.G. and Bachorowski, J.A.
+(2020).
 Lay beliefs about interaction quality: an expertise perspective on individual differences in interpersonal emotion ability.
 Frontiers in Psychology, Special Issue on Emotion Science

 Siew, E. D., Parr, S. K., Wild, M. G., Levea, S. L., Mehta, K. G., Umeukeje, E. M., ... & Cavanaugh, K. L. (2019).
 Kidney Disease Awareness and Knowledge among Survivors ofAcute Kidney Injury.
 American Journal of Nephrology, 49(6), 449-459.